nextcloud/news/docs/explore/README.md

 }
 ```

-To ease the pain of constructing the JSON object, you can use a small script to automatically create it:
+To ease the pain of constructing the JSON object, you can use a nextcloud command to automatically create it:

-    php -f bin/tools/generate_explore.php https://path.com/to/feed.rss
+    php ./occ news:generate-explore https://path.com/to/feed.rss

 By passing a second parameter you can set the vote count which determines the sorting on the explore page:

-    php -f bin/tools/generate_explore.php https://path.com/to/feed.rss 1000
+    php ./occ news:generate-explore https://path.com/to/feed.rss 1000

 You can paste the output directly into the appropriate json file but you may need to add additional categories and commas